yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ## File Layout

 Analtyic model configuration can either be specified through JVM classes decorated with Elide annotations _or_ Hjson configuration files.
 Hjson configuration files can be sourced either from the local filesystem or the classpath.
-Either way, they must conform to the following directory structure:
+If Hjson configuration is found in the classpath, the filesystem is ignored.
+All Hjson configuration must conform to the following directory structure:

 ```
 CONFIG_ROOT/